samuelfneumann/GoLearn/README.md

 which checkpoints an `Agent` every `n` steps of an agent-environment interaction.
 For more information, see the `checkpointer` package.

+Currently, no agents implement the `Serializable` interface.
+This will be added on an *as-needed* basis.

 ## Experiment Configs
 An `experiment.Config` outlines what kind of `Experiment` should be run and with which `Environment` and which `Agent` with which hyperparameters